Cooperative play in a preschool setting enhances your child’s communication skills and enables them to learn from their peers.

-Preschoolers on the other hand can play for HOURS and then some!
-Their imaginations run wild and when together, they create all kinds of fun scenarios I could never dream up.
+Preschoolers can play for HOURS and then some!
+Their imaginations run wild and when together, they create all kinds of fun scenarios we could never dream up.

 Playing with peers gives them an opportunity to share, take turns, practice patience, verbalize their needs to one another, ask questions, and finally, how to show empathy for one another.
 These are all important life skills that will serve them well in kindergarten and beyond.

 Preschool teachers have a carefully planned, age-appropriate curriculum in place.
-Every day in my classroom we sing, dance, count, practice days of the week and months of the year, discuss a new topic, listen to a story, practice writing, and coloring, explore science activities, and offer many other learning opportunities your child might not have at home.
-Speaking of…
+Every day in our classroom we sing, dance, count, practice days of the week and months of the year, discuss a new topic, listen to a story, practice writing, and coloring, explore science activities, and offer many other learning opportunities your child might not have at home.

 new experiences and materials